 Phlebotomist Career Options

 After completing your phlebotomy training, your entry-level job would be as a phlebotomy technician.
 And as you gain experience in your field, you can open yourself to several career opportunities.
-Note that these jobs may still require additional training and education, but their existing phlebotomy skills serve as a good foundation to carry out the tasks effectively.
+Note that these jobs may still require additional training and education, but their existing phlebotomy skills are an excellent foundation to carry out the tasks effectively.

-Nurse medical assistant – provides basic patient care and delivers administrative tasks such as patient scheduling, billing, etc.
+Nurse medical assistant – provides primary patient care and administrative tasks such as patient scheduling, billing, etc.

 Medical lab technician (MLT) – performs different lab tests and procedures.
 They are not only hematological or blood-related but also bacteriological, chemical, etc.